a1qs/OverVaultsMillennium/README.md

         - Returns a random structure that is considered valid in any dimension.
     - `/overvaults structures getStructureList {ResourceLocation: dimension}`
         - Lists all the valid structures coordinates found in the given dimension alongside its Index & a command to teleport to it.
-    - `/overvaults structures getStructureWithIndex {ResourceLocation: dimension} {Integer: index}`
+    - `/overvaults structures getStructureWithIndex {Integer: index}`
-        - Returns the Structure that matches the given Dimension & index.
+        - Returns the Structure that matches the given index.
-    - `/overvaults structures removeStructureWithIndex {ResourceLocation: dimension} {Integer: index}`
+    - `/overvaults structures removeStructureWithIndex {Integer: index}`
-        - Removes the Structure that matches the given Dimension & index.
+        - Removes the Structure that matches the given index.
     - `/overvaults lootTables addLootTableEntry {ResourceLocation: LootTable} {Integer: WeightPool} {String: NewItemId} {Integer: NewItemWeight} {Integer: NewItemMinRoll} {Integer: NewItemMaxRoll}`
         - Adds a Loot table entry with the given parameters to the LootTable, may not function with every Loottable due to how they differ inbetween eachother.
     - `/overvaults lootTables removeItemFromLootTable {ResourceLocation: LootTable} {String: RemovalItemId}`